schw4b/emov/README.md

 # emov
-An R package for fixation and saccade detection in eye movement recordings.
+An R package for fixation and saccade detection in eye tracking recordings.
 Eye movements consist of alternating saccades and fixations.
 This package implements a dispersion-based algorithm (I-DT) proposed by Salvucci & Goldberg (2000) and detects fixations in the first place, compared to the velocity threshold algorithms which detect saccades.

 ## Install from CRAN
     install.packages("emov")